Aspirin For Dogs

 Put simply, CBDa’s analgesic powers derive from its ability to inhibit a certain type of enzyme known as COX-2.
 Similar to how NSAIDs (including aspirin) function, CBDA blocks pain messengers called prostaglandins in the body by inhibiting COX1 and COX2 enzymes that produce pro-inflammatory prostaglandins.

 By doing so, scientists believe CBDa may be able to serve similar purposes as a natural pain relief for dogs but without the adverse side effects of NSAID medications.

-Is CBDA A Substitute For NSAIDS Like Aspirin?
+Is CBDA a More Effective Substitute for NSAIDS Like Aspirin?

 The efficacy of using CBDA as a substitute analgesic for non-steroidal-anti-inflammatory drugs (NSAIDS) shows immense promise for dogs with chronic pain.

 While there have been no human or animal studies that examine CBDA as a treatment for arthritis & inflammatory conditions, laboratory research in cell cultures has discovered that CBDA seems to work in a remarkably similar way to common non-steroidal-anti-inflammatory-drugs like Aspirin, Ibuprofen and Acetaminophen–but without the increased risks of peptic ulceration or kidney damage associated with the use of NSAIDS.